tinay0313/adb_final_project/README.md

-# Replicated Concurrency Control and Recovery Database developped for NYU Advanced Database Course
+# Replicated Concurrency Control and Recovery Database

 The project supports reading of a single input file and can produce an output file of the results.